This post was originally published on January 11, 2018.

 Flaxseed oil has many potential health benefits.
-But did you know that flaxseed oil also can benefit your hair?
-Read on to discover flaxseed oil benefits for hair and how to use flaxseed oil to make dry, winter hair look thicker and healthier.
+But did you know that flaxseed oil also has benefits for your hair?
+Read on to learn more about the benefits of flaxseed oil and whether or not you can use flaxseed oil for hair growth.

 What is Flaxseed Oil?

-To learn how flaxseed oil helps hair growth, we must first understand omega-3 fatty acids.
-Omega-3’s are healthy fatty acids believed to contribute to healthier cognitive and cardiovascular functions, decreased inflammation, as well as glowing skin and shiny hair.
-Since the human body is unable to produce omega-3 fatty acids on its own, you would need to consume omega-3 through food or elsewhere.
+To learn more about how flaxseed oil for hair growth works, we must first understand omega-3 fatty acids.
+Omega-3’s are healthy fatty acids known to contribute to healthier brains and hearts, better moods, decreased inflammation, glowing skin, and shiny hair.
+Since the human body is unable to produce omega-3 and omega-6 fatty acids, they must be consumed elsewhere.

 If you don’t get enough omega-3 fatty acids in your diet, you can suffer from thinning, brittle hair.
 This is why it’s so important to supplement your diet with healthy sources of omega-3 fatty acids.